The Late Show (film): Plot

-Ira Wells, an aging Los Angeles private detective, is writing his memoir at his boarding house.
-One night, his ex-partner Harry Regan appears mortally wounded and dies shortly after.
+Ira Wells, an aging Los Angeles private detective, is writing his memoir at his boarding house when his ex-partner Harry Regan appears, mortally wounded, and dies shortly after.
 At Harry's funeral, Ira is introduced to Margo Sperling by a mutual acquaintance, Charlie Hatter.
-Margo asks Ira to locate her stolen cat Winston.
-Later that day, Charlie tells Ira that Harry was on the case to find Margo's cat and was then murdered.
-Ira visits Margo at her residence; there, she tells that Brian Hemphill had hired her to transport merchandise to Bakersfield for him, but on the last run, she stole the money; in retaliation, Brian kidnapped the cat.
-Ira says the next time Brian calls, she should set up a meeting.
+Margo asks Ira to locate her stolen cat Winston, and Ira learns Harry was murdered while on the case to find Margo's cat.
+Margo later tells Ira that Brian Hemphill hired her to transport merchandise to Bakersfield for him, but she stole the money and Brian kidnapped her cat, ransoming it to get back the money.

-Margo and Charlie arrive at Ira's house and tell him that Brian is after him.
-A man shows up outside, and another man shoots him.
-The man then shoots at the home before fleeing in his car, but Harry carefully hits one of the tires.
-The car explodes into flames, but the shooter escapes.
-Back at his house, Ira demands that Charlie hand over whatever he removed from the corpse in the yard.
-It is a collector's book of postage stamps stolen during a robbery, in which Walter Whiting's wife was murdered.
+A man shows up outside Ira's house when Margo and Charlie are there.
+He's shot by another man who then shoots at the house.
+Ira shoots out one of the tires as he flees in a car, but the shooter escapes the ensuing crash.
+Charlie retrieves a collector's book of postage stamps from the corpse, which Ira demands.
+The stamps were stolen during a robbery in which Walter Whiting's wife was murdered.
 Charlie confesses that Harry had seen the robbery while he was trailing Brian, and he and Harry were planning to split the $15,000 reward.

-Margo then tells that Brian and his friend Ray Escobar were making deals with a fence named Ron Birdwell.
-When Ira visits Birdwell's residence, his bodyguard Lamar violently searches him and takes him to see Birdwell.
-There, Birdwell tells him that Brian's real name is Earl Hampton.
-Shortly after, Charlie reveals that Escobar is hiding in Santa Monica and that Birdwell's wife Laura was having an extramarital affair.
-Ira and Margo drive down to Escobar's residence, where Margo finds her cat but Laura holds Ira at gunpoint.
-Laura relents, to which she states that Escobar had blackmailed her.
-Moments later, Margo finds Escobar's body inside a refrigerator, but Laura escapes.
-Ira and Margo follow a vehicle they believe she escaped in.
-A car chase ensues through a neighborhood, which ends with the car crashing into another vehicle.
+Learning that Brian and his friend Ray Escobar were making deals with a fence named Ron Birdwell, Ira visits Birdwell and learns Brian's real name is Earl Hampton.
+Charlie reveals Escobar is hiding in Santa Monica and that Birdwell's wife Laura was having an extramarital affair.
+Ira and Margo find the cat at Escobar's residence, and Laura reveals Escobar had blackmailed her.
+Margo finds Escobar's body inside a refrigerator and Laura flees.
+Ira and Margo follow a car through a neighborhood until it crashes into another vehicle.